Endangered Animals Lesson Plan: Research and Conservation

 Session 1: What does endangered mean?

-1. Begin with a class discussion asking students why some animals become rare or disappear.
+- Begin a guided discussion asking students why some animals become rare or disappear.
+Record student ideas on the board and group similar causes together.

-2. Introduce the term endangered species and show a few examples, guiding students to identify common threats such as habitat loss or pollution.
+- Introduce the term endangered species and show example species.
+Prompt students to identify common threats such as habitat loss or pollution and add them to a class chart.

 Session 2: Finding and evaluating information

-1. Demonstrate how to use a book index or safe search tool to locate information about an animal.
+- Demonstrate how to use a book index and a safe search tool to locate information.

-2. Explain how to decide if a source is trustworthy by checking author, date, and supporting evidence.
+- Explain how to judge source reliability by checking author, date, and supporting evidence, and model evaluating a sample source.

 Session 3: Understanding threats and conservation

-1. Review how environmental changes affect food, shelter, and reproduction.
+- Review how environmental changes affect food, shelter, and reproduction using examples.

 Session 4: Organizing and preparing a product

-1. Model how to turn research notes into clear statements using headings such as habitat, threats, and protection.
+- Model how to turn notes into organized statements using headings such as habitat, threats, and protection.

 Session 5: Sharing and reflection